 Walt Disney had a rough childhood, with a strict disciplinarian for a father and a series of professional roadblocks that threatened to derail his dreams.

 The success of “Steamboat Willie” in 1928 — the first cartoon with a synchronized soundtrack — paved the way for future successes, such as “Snow White and the Seven Dwarfs.”

-Not one to rest on his laurels, Disney mortgaged almost everything he owned to create his first theme park.
+Not one to rest on his laurels, Disney mortgaged almost everything he owned to create his first theme park (and if you're inspired to start your own, check out our theme park name ideas list).
 It was a massive success, allowing Disney to expand his empire until the day of his death.

 Is it possible to have a “famous entrepreneur” that doesn't realize how famous he is?

 Steve Jobs, by all accounts, never wanted to be famous.
 What he did want though, as he talked about in his legendary commencement address at Stanford in 2005, is to find a job he loved and “change the world.”

 Though his time at Apple was contentious at times, there's no question that Steve Jobs (and Steve Wozniak) created a business that has impacted billions around the world.

 Apple not only creates a fleet of tech devices (computers, phones, and watches, to name a few), but has also made strides in entertainment and healthcare.